drake7707/Drakarah3DPrinter/README.md

   ![image](https://github.com/user-attachments/assets/876b5364-e255-4b9d-9ea6-b020f880854d)
 </details>

-## Things I would change if I did a new build
+## Lessons learned and things I would change if I did a new build

 There are some things that I would do different now that I have built one and ran into several issues over the months